 Dal, soupy fragrant lentils, and Bhartt, basmati rice, is probably what most Indian people will tell you is their absolute comfort food.
 The dal varies from region to region in India, thick or soupy, using different lentils or using sugar like Gujarati dal.
 Gujarati dal for rice is soupy and hot, sweet and sour all at the same time, a flavour combination you’ll find in a lot of Gujarati food. (more…)

 One of the things the Indians are great at it is double carbs.
-Bateta powa is a Gujarati snack made from cubed potatoes fried up with ginger, curry leaves, mustard seeds and chillies before being joined by powa – flattened rice – spicy, comforting double carbs at their very best.
+Bateta powa (or poha) is a Gujarati snack made from cubed potatoes fried up with ginger, curry leaves, mustard seeds and chillies before being joined by powa – flattened rice – spicy, comforting double carbs at their very best.
 This is a great dish to make if you’ve made a few homemade (hopefully Gujarati) curries and want to try something a little different. (more…)

 1 2 3 4 Next